 A doe and buck may circle each other to capture attention.
 The two may also play as one jumps, and the other lies underneath.
 They may chase each other playfully.

-Other courtship rituals include grooming each other, nipping the ears, and mounting each other.
-They may also feed a short distance from each other as they start bonding.
-One rabbit may also mirror the action of the other, as they draw closer.
+Other courtship rituals include grooming each other, nipping at each other’s ears, and mounting each other.
+They may also feed a short distance apart as they start to bond.
+One rabbit may also mirror the other’s action as they draw closer.

 How to Tell How Old a Baby Rabbit Is